Are you and your partner planning for a baby?

 With the "DaysyView" app, you can also keep track of your activities in the calendar.
 In addition to showing your menstrual cycle phases, you can input sexual intercourse and other personal notes, so knowledge and timing is not a problem anymore!
 This way you can spend your home time and holidays comfortably and without stress - because a beautiful hotel room, a beach in Barbados, or a relaxed atmosphere at home, is especially romantic to plan a baby!

-Basal body temperature is a good way to observe a pregnancy in the very early stages.
-If you miss a period and your basal body temperature remains elevated for more than 18 days, you can observe an early pregnancy.
+Basal body temperature is a good way to observe a possible pregnancy in the very early stages.
+If you miss a period and your basal body temperature remains elevated for more than 18 days, you can observe a possible early pregnancy.
 You may even be able to observe a second basal body temperature rise due to implantation of the fertilized egg in the uterine wall.
 Progesterone stays risen and then raises higher with pregnancy.
 Implantation occurs about 6 to 12 days after you ovulate.
-That said, Daysy should not be considered the same as a pregnancy test.
-You will need to take a pregnancy test and seek medical advice from your healthcare provider to confirm a pregnancy.

 Daysy will indicate a possible pregnancy with all lights (red, green, and yellow) flashing.
 Daysy will indicate a higher probability of pregnancy with all lights solidly lit (red, green and yellow).
 "DaysyView" will show blue and possible pregnancy when it is suspected.
-Daysy is able to track a possible pregnancy via your basal body temperature and historical data.
-Daysy is able to pinpoint and track pregnancy via your basal body temperature data and historical data.
+Daysy is able to pinpoint and track a possible pregnancy via your basal temperature data and historical data.

 Daysy is not a pregnancy test!
 To confirm a pregnancy, you must take a standard commercial pregnancy test or consult your doctor.